Robert Eziakor: Hougang United

-Coaching career
+Managerial career

 Tiong Bahru

 In 2016, Eziakor joined his former club, Tiong Bahru as their head coach for the year.

+On 13 October 2018, Eziakor was named the Coach of the Year during the FAST NITE 2018.
+Tiong Bahru proceed to finish the season unbeaten, claiming the 2018 Division One title.
+In 2019, Eziakor retained both the Division One title with the club and Coach of the Year award for the second year running.

 Hougang United

 In 2017, Eziakor returned to Hougang United to become the club General Coordinator and Safety Officer.
 In 2021, he become the club Team Manager before becoming the club assistant coach & Hougang United U21 coach.
 In 2023, Eziakor was promoted as the assistant coach of the senior team where he work under head coach Marko Kraljević.
 On 24 December 2024, Eziakor was rewarded as the interim head coach of Hougang United for the remainder of the 2024–25 season after Kraljević was promoted to technical staff of the club.
 He become the first ever African to become a head coach in the Singapore Premier League history.

+Tampines Rovers

+In January 2026, Eziakor joined Tampines Rovers as an assistant coach where he work under head coach Noh Rahman at the club.
+He is also the head coach for the U-19 team.
+However, Tampines Rovers parted ways with Noh Rahman where Eziakor was then named as interim coach on 14 February 2026 until the end of the 2025–26 season.

+Personal life

+Eziakor is a permanent resident of Singapore and has a son who plays for the Singapore Under-15s.